networks

 Though at first I resisted giving up the serenity of my desk to the humming and beeping of a computer, I no longer sigh nostalgically for the days before I had to use a computer.

-Over 25 years later, I am still using Macrex, now in Version 8, and full of color, many GB of hard disk in my computers, far beyond what Macrex needs, but now I use computers for far more than just Macrex.
+Until I retired in 2019, I continued using Macrex, full of color, along with many GB of disk space in my computers, far beyond what Macrex needs, but now I use computers for far more than just Macrex.

 email discussion groups

-Even more than from ASI, I have learned from the many indexers who subscribe to a growing collection of indexers' email discussion groups, starting with Index-L, which gushes so voluminously, I was inspired to establish separate addresses for group email discussions, which eventually included groups such as scholarly indexing and web indexing forums, Macrex lists, and the FREELANCE listserv.
+I have learned so much from the many indexers who subscribe to a growing collection of indexers' email discussion groups, starting with Index-L, which gushes so voluminously, I was inspired to establish separate addresses for group email discussions, which eventually included groups such as the Indexer's Discussion Group (IDG), scholarly indexing groups, Macrex lists, and the FREELANCE listserv.

 When I first subscribed to these, I felt I had to read everything, but by now I've learned to use the delete button and select just the topics that grab my attention.